 The Hollywood Roosevelt Hotel is the historic Spanish-style hotel located at 7000 Hollywood Boulevard, in Los Angeles, California.
 Its doors opened on May 15, 1927, and immediately became the meeting ground for the brightest stars in Hollywood.
 Some of whom stayed on long after their deaths.

 Take Marilyn Monroe…

-Marilyn Monroe stayed in Cabana Suite 229, which overlooked the pool.
+Marilyn Monroe regularly stayed in room 246, which overlooked the pool.
 A mirror which once hung in her room, is said to be haunted by her spirit.
 In December 1985, a maid was dusting the mirror when she saw a blonde woman standing directly behind her reflected in the glass.
 She turned to speak to the woman, but no one was there.
 When she turned back, the reflection was again behind her. [image credit: Wikipedia]

 Marilyn’s Monroe’s ghost doesn’t appear to be limited to haunting the mirror that once hung in her room, however.
 Numerous people have reported spotting her spectral image in the Blossom Ballroom dancing or posing.

 Or better yet, pay a visit to the Roosevelt Hotel and meet Marilyn yourself.